The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 Why would this possibly work?

 These sorts of city-state examples have worked to massively reinvent far-larger neighboring societies.
 Athens, Amsterdam, West Berlin and Hong Kong are the classic examples.
 But recent history has also shown that they can bleed out deeply embedded ethnic conflicts.
 Singapore has brought a forced peace to Muslim, Indian and Chinese populations.
-Rwanda has suppressed anti-Tutsi violence.
+Rwanda has suppressed anti-Tutsi and anti-Hutu violence.
 Other examples show that it is possible to develop a law-based society where one did not previously exist.
 It is easy to point at Taiwan and say “they were building from a great social base” but China’s social base in the late Imperial and the mainland Republic of China era was a dangerous and corrupt mess.
-The process can be brutal, but places like Taiwan, Chile (now the south American rule of law leader) and Rwanda show it can work.
+The process can be brutal, but places like Taiwan and Rwanda show it can work.

 How can social order emerge without normal Arab social pressures?